Conditions of Residency for MRS Accommodation sites

 j) comply with all local Council regulations, especially with regard to noise levels, parking and rubbish collections;

-k) not conduct surveys involving MRS residents without prior approval from the MRS Director or his or her representative;
+k) not conduct surveys involving MRS residents without prior approval from the Director MRS; and

 6.1 MRS accepts no liability for any loss and/or damage and/or corruption to data, software and/or hardware caused to a resident's personal computer as a result of it being connected to the University computer network.